Exclusive: Egypt has less than two months imported wheat left - ex-minister

 “Our plan was to increase the contribution of the local wheat.
 We hoped to reach 60 percent,” Ouda said.

-Mursi’s government said on June 26 it had 3.613 million tonnes of total wheat but did not reveal how much of that was imported.
+Mursi’s government said on June 26 it had 3.613 million metric tons of total wheat but did not reveal how much of that was imported.

-Mamdouh Abdel Fattah, vice chairman of GASC, was quoted on Thursday by state media as saying Egypt’s total wheat stocks were enough to last until November.
-However, he too did not say how much of that was imported.

 In the past, Egypt maintained stocks of both imported and local wheat that would cover at least six months’ needs.